bnzene/makersbnb/README.md

+# Makersbnb

+Team project guided by XP values and Agile principles.

 ### 1. High level description of specification
 ===================
 We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.